 THC also interacts with receptors that control muscle movements.
 In this case, the cannabinoids interfere with the activity of motor neurons, which can cause muscle weakness and loss of coordination when combined with the effects on the brain.
 Interestingly, THC creams are being used to treat chronic muscle cramps for this very reason.

-Recreational marijuana use is currently only legal in Colorado, Alaska, Washington, California, Nevada, Oregon, Maine, Vermont and, Massachusetts (mostly all states associated with skiing – coincidence?), and now nationwide across Canada.
-North Shore Search and Rescue in B.C. is warning those headed into the mountains that doing so under the influence of any mind altering substance is a bad idea.
+Recreational marijuana use is currently legal in Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, Vermont, Virginia, and Washington (mostly all states associated with skiing – coincidence?), the District of Columbia, and nationwide across Canada.
+North Shore Search and Rescue in B.C. is warning those headed into the mountains that doing so under the influence of any mind-altering substance is a bad idea.
 They already have their work cut out for them taking care of unprepared hikers, but things become a lot more complicated when the subjects are intoxicated and/or high.

 Two individuals went snowshoe camping on Mount Seymour and at some point in the night, they consumed marijuana and ecstasy.
 One of the campers had a psychotic episode and stabbed his friend with a bowie knife, while his friend returned the favor.
 The RCMP emergency response team responded with our members and both snowshoers were arrested and taken to the hospital.